-We currently have 14 different Seed Orchards in six species.
+We currently have 9 different Seed Orchards in five species.
 The orchards are located on our farm in Spartansburg, Pennsylvania.
 We currently have orchards in Balsam Fir, Canaan Fir, Colorado Blue Spruce, Fraser Fir, and Scotch Pine.
 We are currently working to establish more up and coming orchards including Concolor Fir, Douglas Fir, Turkish Fir, Serbian Spruce as well as other Fraser Fir orchards.
 All our orchards were set using the most superior trees within our Christmas Tree fields.
 After collecting seed from our own orchards, we could easily see that our selected orchards provided us with a more superior tree than that of the wild stands and even our selected wild stand picks.
-Through the years, we realized not all of the trees were the high quality we desired, even though they were a great improvement over the wild stands.
+Through the years, we realized not all the trees were the high quality we desired, even though they were a significant improvement over the wild stands.
 At that point, we decided to do more testing to acquire a more consistent tree.

-030/031- A Scotch Pine orchard that’s origin is from Spanish Guadarrama.
-The orchard trees were selected from the best 2% of 6-8 foot trees in our plantation.
-The selection was based on form, color, shearability and texture.
+- 031- A Scotch Pine orchard that’s origin is from Spanish Guadarrama.
+The orchard trees were selected from the best 2% of 6–8-foot trees in our plantation.
+The selection was based on form, color, shear ability and texture.

-241 – This orchard is from a single parent plant from the Fraser Fir 240 orchard.
-We have it out in several field tests and it is proving to be an outstanding tree with the ability to grow on sites that are more marginal.
-We have grown the offspring to 8 feet and selected the best 1% for an orchard.
+- 241 – This Fraser Fir orchard was set from one single parent tree in our original 240 orchard.
+The origin is the Balsam Mountain, NC.
+The single parent’s offspring proved to be an outstanding tree with the ability to grow on sites that are more marginal.
+We grew the offspring to 8 feet and selected the best 1% for an orchard.
+Best to date!

-245 – This orchard of Fraser Fir is from the best parent trees from the 240 orchard.
+- 245 – This orchard of Fraser Fir is from the best parent trees from the 240 orchard.
 Progeny test have been done on all the trees in the 240 orchard and only the best 35-40% made it to this orchard.
 (Availability will be discontinued after Spring 2023)

-355 – Our Canaan Fir orchard source is the Canaan Valley, WV.
-The seed was collected in the native stands and grown to 8 feet then the best 10% were selected for the orchard based on form, texture, and shear ability.
+- 356- Our Canaan Fir orchard source is the Canaan Valley, WV.
+The seed was collected in the native stands and grown to 8 feet, the best 10% were selected for the orchard based on form, texture, and shear ability.
 After seeing some poor needle retention issues in this orchard, we ran a needle retention test on the parent and its offspring.
 We removed the parent trees that had poor needle retention, and this has become our 356 orchard.

-650 – This is a 2nd generation Blue Spruce orchard with its sources from San Juan, Sante Fe, and Kaibab.
-The orchard trees were selected at 8 feet for blue shiners, faster growth rate, form, body and texture.
+- 650 – This is a 2nd generation Colorado Blue Spruce orchard with its sources from San Juan, Santa Fe, and Kaibab.
+The orchard trees were selected at 8 feet for blue shiners, faster growth rate, form, body, and texture.